Materials used in this chapter were published in:

 Albit promotes earlier and more powerful development of potato tops and earlier tops dying-off with redistribution of nutrients from tops to tubers (Fig. 6).

 Fig. 1.
-Albit effect on germination capacity and early development of potato plants (Florida, USA, 2014).
+Effect of pre-plant tuber treatment with Albit on germination capacity of potato plants (Florida, USA, 2014).
 “Check” - control, “Albit” - Albit treatment

 Fig. 3.
 Influence of Albit on potato growth and development (Villarepos farm, Switzerland, 2014)

 Fig. 4.
 Albit increases yield and marketability of potato: yield from one potato cluster (“Kornev Group”, Tambov oblast, 2015)

 Fig. 5.
 Effect of Albit on total crop yield, fraction of commercial yield, fraction of healthy commercial yield in field trials depending on variety of potato (Lorkh All-Russia Institute of potato growing, 2009)

 Fig. 6.
 Effect of Albit spraying during different potato vegetative stages (IUNG Institute of Soil Science and Plant Cultivation, Pulawy, Poland, 2015)

 During field trials Albit decreased the infestation with black scurf (BE 50–68%), early blight (BE 31–59%), Macrosporium leaf spot (BE 60-70%), common scab (BE 30–69%), and late blight (BE 21-100% on tops and tubers).
 Fungicidal activity of Albit was detected at the disease prevalence of 3-79% and disease development of 1-29%.